 Earlier, I referenced a vinegar based solution used to flavor the pork.
 The flavor does not come entirely from the hickory smoke or the moppin’ sauce, but rather from both.
 Moppin’ sauce is made with apple cider vinegar, a wee bit of ketchup, some brown sugar, salt, crushed red pepper flakes, and ground black pepper.
 Rarely, but sometimes, I cut the cider vinegar with plain distilled vinegar in equal parts.

-Smoking one or two pork butts ahead of a party like New Years Eve or the Super Bowl means a HEAP of slider-sized sammies for everybody to enjoy.
+Smoking one or two pork butts ahead of a party like New Years Eve or the Super Bowl means a HEAP of burger-sized sandwiches for everybody to enjoy.

 Pulled smoked pork is great for sliders.
-I also stuff them into quesadillas, or toss into a mean smoky chili.
+I also stuff them into quesadillas with Muenster and onions, homemade chalupas with pineapple salsa, or toss into a mean smoky chili with beans and lentils.
 The possibilities are endless.

 I can’t discuss ANY kind of Carolina barbecue without a firm nod to both South Carolina and North Carolina…

 So, I have touched on the Carolina style pulled pork.
 What I have failed to educate you about is which Carolina, and what region of either state.

 A South Carolina Lowcountry barbecue sauce is a mustard-based sauce.
 It tends to be popular because it’s both mustard-pungent and brown sugar sweet all at the same time.
 It is applied during the smoke and again at the end as a condiment.
 We are not doing that here today.